Pea vs Whey Protein (Which is Best for You?)

 It's clear to see that whey protein and pea protein differ significantly in their nutritional offerings.

-Pea protein is stacked with iron and essential amino acids like arginine and lysine but falls short on calcium, potassium, and cysteine.
+Pea protein is rich in iron and essential amino acids like arginine and lysine but lacks calcium, potassium, and cysteine.

 In contrast, whey protein has the upper hand regarding calcium, potassium, leucine, and cysteine.